sparkoo/sparkoo.github.io/_posts/2016-12-20-java9-optional.markdown

 {% endhighlight %}

-In these 2 cases, `NullPointerException` is thrown.
-If it's called on empty *Optional* and supplier return another empty *Optional*, it's perfectly valid code
+So in these 2 cases, `NullPointerException` is thrown.

+But, if it's called on empty *Optional* and supplier return another empty *Optional*, it's perfectly valid code

 {% highlight java %}
 jshell> Optional.empty().or(() -> Optional.empty())